openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Possible Causes**

-The input method manager service fails to be obtained.
+The input method manager service fails to be found.

 **Solution**